loven-doo/wsgi_app_docker/README.md

 ```

 ## Tips for environment configuration
 The tips are for systems with apt package manager (Debian based).
 For systems without apt use other builtin package managers.
 Note that required packages can have other names.
+If you do not have root permisions programs can be installed from rpm packages (see below).
 ### Docker
 To install Docker type:
 ```